puru-aws/siemens-assignement/ReadMe.md

 terraform apply -var-file="dev.tfvars"
 ```

-Step 4: Login to Ansible host using the SSH key or EC2 session manager.

-Step 5: Change the user to 'ansible' and create ssh key pairs for Ansible usage and update the autorized_keys for the user 'siemenstester' in siemens-ec2 server.

-Step 6: Create an inventory file similar to the one present in ansible/inventory by logging into Ansible server with the user ansible.
+Step 6: On Ansible host create an inventory file similar to the one present in ansible/inventory by logging into Ansible server with the user 'ansible'.

 Step 7: You can find the playbooks present in /home/ansible/playbooks

-Step 8: To install docker and NVIDIA on to ec2 server you can run below command:
+Step 8: To install docker and NVIDIA drivers on to ec2 server you can run below command:

 ```
 cd /home/ansible/playbooks